Penrith Building Society transfer of equity: q and a’s

 - My friend and I got a joint mortgage with Penrith Building Society on a flat in 2013.
 I am now looking to get a property on my own and my friend would like to buy me out.
 Once we have agreed a figure where do we go?
 Would there be any potential issue with Penrith Building Society with him being responsible for the total loan rather than only part of it?

 - My wife and I have 50:50 shares in a buy to let.
 I am a higher rate tax payer.
 Ideally I wish to do a transfer of equity into her name with a view to reduce our tax on rental income.
 If Penrith Building Society are content with this the legal fees are not high.
 However what happens when we dispose of the property?
 As I would no longer be on the title documents am I giving up my CGT relief.

 - What should I be budgeting for when it comes to what legal costs are for a transfer of equity?
-I need to transfer equity and refinance - new loan with Penrith Building Society - and have been quoted £350 excluding VAT by Penrith Building Society's appointed conveyancer, Have I been over quoted?
+I'm in the process of remortgaging - moving over to Penrith Building Society - and have been quoted Four Hundred pounds excluding VAT by Penrith Building Society's appointed conveyancer, Is this is a good price or not?

 - My former husband are seeking to get a lawyer lined up for a remortgage with Penrith Building Society.
 Transfer of Equity conveyancing is also requiredI have used the different rating based websites and the results are from all over UK.
 Is it important to instruct a conveyancing solicitor local to us?

 - I am led to believe we would need at least AP1 and TR1.
 Is this true?

 - Me and my former fiance and I are are seeking to find a responsive conveyancing solicitor to help me sell in a transfer of equity and remortgage with Penrith Building Society.
 I am aware of the dangers of getting ripped off but with various conveyancing solicitors who do transfer of equity conveyancing out there...who do I opt for?